Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 Hashing is the process of taking a (usually) arbitrary amount of information and distilling it into a fixed size of data.

-This is a one way process (kinda), but giving the same input will always give you the same output, and _that_ is pretty useful!
+This is a one way process ✳️ (asterisk), but giving the same input will always give you the same output, and _that_ is pretty useful!

 There are lots of different ways to hash that are suitable for lots of different purposes.

-In Rust there is a trait that describes a type that is `Hash` which means that it can be "hashed", and another trait called `Hasher` which does the hashing, but these traits aren't for general hashing, in Rust they have a specific use.
+In Rust there is a trait that describes a type that is `Hash` which means that it can be "hashed", and another trait called `Hasher` which does the hashing.

+These traits aren't for general hashing, though, in Rust they have a specific use, can you guess what it is?

+The `Hash` trait only works with the `Hasher` trait and always results in a `u64`, this is rubbish for cryptography but great for generating numbers for lookup tables.

-You _generally_ don't need to worry too much about either trait, but `Hash` is useful if you want your type to work as a key in a`HashMap` or similar data structure.
+You _generally_ don't need to worry too much about either trait, but `Hash` is useful if you want your type to work as a key in a `Hash Map` or similar data structure.

 So long as your type is constructed only of other types that implement `Hash`, then you can derive it, though if you need more control than that, then you can of course implement the trait methods yourself.

-This might be useful if you want to skip over some of the types that make up your compound type that can't be hashed _BUT_ when using `Eq`, if `A == B`, then`hash of A must == hash of B` must also be true.
+This might be useful if you want to skip over some of the types that make up your compound type that can't be hashed _BUT_ when using `EQ`, if `A is equivalent to B`, then `the hash of A must be equivalent the hash of B`.

-To derive it yourself simply use the derive attribute, and you'll be good to use it in a `HashMap`:

 ## Error Handling

+Wait!
+Before we jump straight into the `Error` trait, lets recap on `Display`.

 ### Display

-Before we jump straight into the `Error` trait, lets recap on `Display`.

 This trait allows us to display information related to the type that implements it.

 Once you implement it, if you pass a value of your type into a macro like `println!`, `eprintln!` or `format!`, then `Display` defines how the type will be rendered.

-`Display` has single Required method which takes a reference to `self`, and a mutable pointer to a `Formatter` and it returns a `fmt::Result` which is a type alias for `Result<(), fmt::Error>`.
+🦀 `Display` has single Required method which takes a reference to `self`, and a mutable pointer to a `Formatter` and it returns a `fmt::Result` which is a type alias for `Result<(), fmt::Error>`.

-The easiest way to implement it is with the `write!` macro which returns this same type, and to `use std::fmt` so that you can reference things in the module namespace rather than contaminating your own.
+🦀 The easiest way to implement it is with the `write!` macro which returns this same type, and to `use std::fmt` so that you can reference things in the module namespace rather than contaminating your own.

 ### Error

-The `Error` trait is applied to types that are specifically used to represent something that went wrong during the execution of code.
+The `Error` trait is applied to types that are _specifically_ used to represent something that went wrong during the execution of code.

-Although `Result`s do not _require_ the `Error` trait be implemented for types in their Error variant, it is definitely worth doing as error types with the `Error` trait provide a lot of utility for very little effort, such as where the Error occurred.
+Although `Result`s do not _require_ the `Error` trait be implemented for types in their Error variant, it is definitely worth doing as error types with the `Error` trait provide a lot of utility.

-The trait itself has several "provided" methods but no Required methods.
+The trait itself has several "provided" methods but no "required" methods.

 You're unlikely to want to alter the provided behaviour of the `Error` trait which means the only thing you need to do is make sure that your error type _also_ implements `Debug` and `Display`.

-As we know, `Debug` is usually derivable, so that just leaves `Display`.
+As we know, `Debug` is usually derivable, so that just leaves `Display` (see why I wanted to bring it up again?).

 Let's create a custom Error for a fridge to demonstrate how we _might_ do this.

-We'll use an enum to represent the error states which are either,
+🦀 We'll use an enum to represent the error states which are either,
-- too warm, with a temperature
+- too warm, with its current temperature
-- too cold, with a temperature
+- too cold, with its current temperature
 - or an alert that the power has failed

-We'll derive Debug, and we'll implement Display which will just produce a nice human-readable message.
+🦀 We'll derive Debug, and we'll implement Display which will just produce a nice human-readable message.

-Finally, we can implement Error which will provide all the methods we need.
+🦀 Finally, we can implement Error which will provide all the methods we need.

 While we've avoided talking about the wider ecosystem so far, it's worth mentioned there are some _extremely_ powerful Error libraries that might change the way you work with errors.